hoangduytran/blender-manual/manual/physics/soft_body/forces/interior.rst

           Frame 401.

-In Fig. :ref:`fig-softbody-force-interior-without`, the default settings are used (without *Stiff Quads*).
-The "quad only" cube will collapse completely, the cube composed of tris keeps its shape, though it will deform temporarily because of the forces created during collision.
+If *Stiffness* is enabled, the quad cube maintains its shape as well thanks to the extra springs:

 .. _fig-softbody-force-interior-with:

-.. list-table:: With Stiff Quads.
+.. list-table:: With Stiffness.

    * - .. figure:: /images/physics_soft-body_forces_interior_quadvstri-sb-001.png
           :width: 200px